amandakeasson/d3_projects/README.md

 ## <b>runviz</b>

-A project for visualizing running data from Garmin &reg.
+A project for visualizing running data from Garmin &reg;.